 In my last post, I began musing on Facebook, after a unprecedented-for-me imbroglio in that strange new world that Mark Zuckerberg has bequeathed us.

-As I explained then, I naively precipitated unexpected conflict on my Facebook Wall – naively, I say, because I have spent years only tentatively engaged in this world conquering phenomenon.
+As I explained then, I naively precipitated unexpected conflict on my Facebook Wall – naively, I say, because I have spent years only tentatively engaged in this world-conquering phenomenon.
 And, as I also said, this had much to do with its capacity to suck me – weak as I am – into worlds of trivia.
 Moreover, I also feared highly charged polemics where people hardly seem to listen to one another.

 But, paradoxically, there is an opposite tendency to these polemics that likewise concerned me.
-The remarkable Catholic thinker Michael Martin once likened it to a ‘jungle of parrots’.
+That remarkable Catholic thinker Michael Martin once likened it to a ‘jungle of parrots’.
 There, instead of charged ‘debates’, one witnesses the other extreme: people inhabiting artificial cyberworlds where they rarely hear anything but the voices of those who most agree with them.

 Strangely, both sides of this paradox suddenly came to the fore when a young friend, whom I have known since her infancy, entered my Facebook stream, asserting a right to abortion at whatever point a woman wants and for whatever reason.
 Here is what set me and others off …